You don’t have to carry this alone

 You might notice:

-• Sudden waves of sadness or anxiety
+• Sudden waves of sadness, numbness, or anxiety

-• Irritability or unexpected anger
+• Irritability or anger that catches you off guard

 • Exhaustion or difficulty concentrating